 RANGE HIGH sets the note on the keyboard on which to end the desired keyboard range.
-If a single key is to be mapped, set to the same note as RANGE LOW.

-You can also set RANGE HIGH and RANGE LOW by highlighting the parameter, press and hold [YES], and then press the desired key on the [KEYBOARD].
+You can also set RANGE HIGH and RANGE LOW by highlighting the parameter, press and hold [YES], and then press the desired key on an external keyboard or controller.

-• PAT.PLAY maps a chosen pattern to a specific MIDI keyboard range.
+• PAT.PLAY maps a chosen pattern to a specific keyboard range.